CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/e3e0a9e8-8968-423a-8b54-3288f303d0d9)

   From the ctf_map README:
-  > You can append any attribution you need to give to the `license` field (For example: If you modified someone's map or used one of their builds, you'd list their name and what map/build of theirs that you modified/used).
+  > You can append any attribution you need to give to the `license` field (For example: If you modified someone's map or used one of their builds you'd list their name and what map/build of theirs that you modified/used).
 If you want to give more information, you can use the `Other Info` field.

   > Please make sure you know what you are doing when choosing a license.